-ICE’s first-class sets the standard for luxury, comfort, and superb service in the Germany railway system.
+ICE’s first-class sets the standard for luxury, comfort, and superb service in the German railway system.
 Designed to rival airplanes, ICE trains provide comfort for long-distance journeys.
 Additionally, the first-class compartments make-up about one-third of the train and could be as many as three compartments depending on the ICE train taken.

-The first-class compartment seats are bigger and arranged differently in a 2-1 arrangement rather than a 2-2 in second class.
+The first-class compartment seats are bigger and arranged differently in a 2-1 arrangement rather than a 2-2 in the second class.
 And this frees up more aisle space for passengers.
 Moreover, the seats in the first class of ICE are also covered in faux leather and are bigger than those in the second class.
 As business people normally use the first class, there are firm tables available for passengers who want to do some work while on route.

 The extra services that distinguish the first class from the second class on ICE trains include free, daily newspapers, free unlimited WI-FI, and special amplifiers to prevent interruptions in cellphone reception.
-First Class passengers can also order their meals from their seats if they don’t want to go to the restaurant on board the train.
+First Class passengers can also order their meals from their seats if they don’t want to go to the restaurant onboard the train.